 We now have the following lemma that shows that the per-episode regret can be upper bounded by the clipped Bellman errors.

 \begin{lemma} Suppose that at a round $k$, $\tuplek := (\qup_k,\qlow_k,\activeset_k,\pigreed_k)$ is a confidence-admissible Q-supervisor, and that $\boldpi_k$ is Q-supervised by $\tuplek$.
 Then,

-\end{lemma} \begin{proof}[Proof Sketch] The proof of the above lemma is based on the same fundamental ideas as in the proof of \Cref{prop:lucb_regret}, augmented by the techniques from Simchowitz et al.\cite{SimchowitzJamieson19}.
+\end{lemma} \begin{proof}[Proof Sketch] The proof of the above lemma is based on the same fundamental ideas as in the proof of Proposition~\ref{prop:lucb_regret}, augmented by the techniques from \cite{SimchowitzJamieson19}.
 The key insight is that a policy $\boldpik$ can only select a suboptimal action $a \notin\pisth(x)$ when $\qup\kh\xa - \qlow\kh\xa$ is considerably larger than the gap $\gaph\xa$.
-As in Simchowitz et al. \cite{SimchowitzJamieson19}, we demonstrate that this occurs \emph{either} if the current Bellman error is larger than $\Omega(\gaph\xa)$, or if future Bellman errors \emph{under rollouts selecting the bonus-greedy policy $\pigreedk$} are large.
+As in \cite{SimchowitzJamieson19}, we demonstrate that this occurs \emph{either} if the current Bellman error is larger than $\Omega(\gaph\xa)$, or if future Bellman errors \emph{under rollouts selecting the bonus-greedy policy $\pigreedk$} are large.